davidmolina/davidmolina.github.io/resume.md

 *BilingualHire Staffing Services - Portland, Oregon, June 2009 to Feb 2011*

-After returning from an 18-month active-duty mission at Aberdeen Proving Ground and a very short stint at the Oregon legislature I relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
-During this period, I served on the Oregon Staffing Association Board of Directors as Legislative Director.
+After returning from an 18-month active-duty mission at Aberdeen Proving Ground and a very short stint at the Oregon legislature I relaunched our bilingual recruiting and consulting company into a bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
+During this period, I served on the Oregon Staffing Association Board of Directors as Legislative Director, maintained an e-newsletter, and interviewed dozens for our podcast using iPhone voice memos and hosting them in the cloud.
+We semi-closed the company during our second mobilization to Dover AFB.

-After Dover AFB, I evolved [BilingualHire into an bilingual job posting service](https://www.bilingualhire.co).
-Everything we did in staffing/ recruiting (and, training) is now performed at Edith's new company at [ThinkMujer](https://www.thinkmujer.com/about/).

 # Committee Administrator

 *[House Committee on Veterans & Emergency Services](https://olis.leg.state.or.us/liz/2009R1/Committees/HVES/Overview) - Salem, Oregon, Jan 2009 to June 2009*

-Fresh off active-duty, I spent 6 months staffing the House Committee on Veterans & Emergency for State Representative Jean Cowan at the Oregon Capitol in Salem.
-During my public service time here, I managed Representative Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
-I learned how legislation becomes law and treasure the great mentorship by my Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
+Fresh off active-duty, I spent 6 months staffing the House Committee on Veterans & Emergency in the Oregon legislature.
+During my tenure, I managed Representative Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
+I learned how legislation becomes law and treasure the great mentorship by the Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
 My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and retired Lt.
 Col Dick Tobiason of Bend, Oregon, and the many veterans organizations across the state doing amazing work.
+During this period I met a great mentor in Navy veteran Tony Ornelas who served on the Oregon Department of Veterans Affairs Advisory Council.

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*

-Mobilized and served 18 months active-duty in support of a [unique joint organization](http://usmilitary.about.com/od/deploymentsconflicts/a/personalprop.htm) responsible for the collection, inventory and return of the personal effects of Fallen Services Members and Wounded Service Members.
-During the latter half of my tour, I transferred over to staff and was tasked to co-author the Department of Defense Center for Army Lessons Learned JPED Handbook.
-After this extensive writing assignment, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, and was assigned assistant billing official with additional coursework at the Pentagon.
+Mobilized and served 18 months active-duty in support of a [unique joint organization](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) responsible for the collection, inventory and return of the personal effects of Fallen Services Members and Wounded Service Members.
+Upon arrival from Fort Riley, Kansas we were assigned to stand up the night shift (4pm - midnight) and responsible for a 8-person team comprised of military and DoD contractors.
+During the latter half of my tour, I transferred over to staff and was tasked to co-author the Department of Defense Center for Army Lessons Learned Joint Personal Effects Depot (JPED) Handbook.
+After this extensive writing assignment, I continued to author dozens of operational improvement memos, authored and revised Standard Operating Procedures, and was assigned assistant billing official with additional coursework at the Pentagon.
 Prior to departing I created performance measures and certifications for improved readiness.
+The assignment was forever humbling and life changing and would've never thought I would be called upon to join the unit again a few years later.

 # Aide-de-Camp to Army Brigadier General

 *[104th Division](https://en.wikipedia.org/wiki/104th_Infantry_Division) - Vancouver Barracks, Washington, Jul 2005 to Dec 2006*

-As a fresh Army 2nd Lieutenant I was selected as [ Aide-de-Camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army Brigadier General Eldon Regua, Assistant Division Commander-Operations, the number two in the entire division, and helped his fulfill his duties at a 30,000 foot view.
+As a fresh Army 2nd Lieutenant I was selected as an [Aide-de-Camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army Brigadier General Eldon Regua, Assistant Division Commander-Operations, the number two in the entire division, and helped the General fulfill his duties at a 30,000 foot view.

 In this role, I traveled extensively with General Regua coordinating all transportation and lodging, coordinate protocol, schedule meetings and visits, helped draft and provide editorial support on speeches, and worked closely with the Secretary of the General Staff, Maj.
 Ignacio Perez.
 Sometimes I would Aide-de-Camp for the Commanding General, Maj.
-Gen. TK Moffett.
+Gen. TK Moffett with travels throughout the western United States and downrange where unit Drill Sergeants were mobilized including Ft.
+Knox, Kentucky.
+It meant not just protecting his time, but make his time on the ground count by helping get soldiers promoted, soldier issues resolved, and one-one-time with senior staff.

 # Co-Founder & Managing Partner

 *RED Consulting Group, LLP - Beaverton, Oregon, Nov 2004 to Dec 2006*

-At the age of 25, I joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young, or having zero in the bank.
-We started off working out of our Beaverton apartment living room, and after a year expanded into a small Beaverton office.
-During this time, we led over a dozen executive bilingual searches, and conducted Latino cultural competency trainings throughout the state.
+At the age of 25, I joined fellow Oregon State University alumns, Rosa Olivares & Edith Quiroz, to launch a bilingual consultancy and recruiting company despite being told we were too young.
+We started off bootstrapping out of Rosa's Beaverton apartment living room, and after a year expanded into a small office off a busy SW Murray intersection.
+During this time, we led over a dozen executive bilingual searches throughout Portland-metro for higher education, and the private sector helping accelerate the careers of over a dozen into well paying jobs.
+Additionally, we conducted Latino cultural competency trainings throughout the state helping usher in new programs & services designed to increase & retain Latino staff and student enrollment.

-We closed our business in early 2007 as a result of impending military deployment.
+We closed our small business in early 2007 as a result of an impending military deployment.
 In early 2007, Oregon State University wrote an article, *"[Edith Molina in her own words](http://oregonstate.edu/terra/2007/04/edith-molina-in-her-own-words/)"* that touched on our consulting work.
-[Edith ](http://thinkmujer.com/edith-molina/) still continues to do this consulting work under the [ThinkMujer](http://thinkmujer.com/about) name.
+Prior to departing we changed the name to BilingualHire, and [Edith ](http://thinkmujer.com/edith-molina/) still continues to do this work under the [ThinkMujer](http://thinkmujer.com/about) name.

 # Director of Fund Development & Special Projects